mosip/mosip-infra/deployment/sandbox-v2/docs/idacert.md

 Ensure to copy the certificate value in the response from the above request.
 Save this copy as `mpartner-default-auth.cer` file locally as this may be used in the future.

-  * 7. Upload mpartner-default-auth Partner certificate in the below SWAGGER URL:
+  * 7. Upload mpartner-default-auth Partner certificate in the below Swagger URL:

        ```https://minibox.mosip.net/v1/partnermanager/swagger-ui.html#/Partner%20Service%20Controller/uploadPartnerCertificateUsingPOST_1```
  `